sbordeyne/isaac-debug-helper/README.md

 # Isaac Debug Helper

-This tool is a fork of [Isaac Modding Helper Tool] by Dogeek, and is aimed at anyone who wishes to create mods for *The Binding of Isaac*.
+This tool is aimed at anyone who wishes to create mods for *The Binding of Isaac*.
 It's a log reader: reads the log files directly and displays the content in a user-friendly graphical user interface.
-The goal of Dogeek's project is to create a complete software suite for modding of *The Binding of Isaac*.
+The goal of this project is to create a complete software suite for modding *The Binding of Isaac*.

-[License]: Creative Commons Attribution (CC-BY).
-You can use and modify it however you want, as long as you give credit.
+[License]: GPL3.0.

+* You can distribute it, sell it, modify it, and contributors have a patent right over it.
+* You must use the same license for any derivative of this software, and distribute this license with it.
+You also must give credit, and a link to this repository if this software is used in another project of yours (even for commercial use).

 ## Requirements :

- - Python 3.x (tested on 3.6.4 on Windows)
+ - Python 3.x (tested on 3.6.4 on Windows and 3.7.0a2 on ubuntu 17.10) with a working tk/Tcl installation.

 ### Optional